fjp/fjp.github.io/_pages/design-patterns/design-patterns.md

 <p>
 <b>Interface Segregation Principle (ISP)</b> <br>
-Many client-specific interfaces better than one general purpose interface.
+Many client-specific interfaces are better than one general purpose interface.
+No client (somebody how uses your code) should be forced to depend on methods that it does not use.
 </p>
 {: .notice}